On this site we define young adult literature as those containing romance, violence, death, or other mature topics. This is merely opinion-based.

 This is an ongoing series taking place in a world where anthropomorphic creatures embark on a voyage to new worlds.

 (8) The Welkin Weasels series (6 books) by Garry Kilworth

-After the humans mysteriously disappeared from the isle of Welkin; both wild, and once domesticated animals made their way into the abandoned castles and villages; using what the humans had left behind.
+After the humans mysteriously disappeared from the isle of Welkin, both wild, and once domesticated animals made their way into the abandoned castles and villages; using what the humans had left behind.
 The mustelids in particular however, adapted to a more civilized way of living.
-The stoats were the most ambitious and aggressive of them and took over the island — most weasels ending up as serfs; while using ferrets in the royal army of the childish and spoiled ruler of all Welkin, Prince Poynt.
+The stoats were the most ambitious and aggressive of them and took over the island.
+Most weasels ended up as serfs, while ferrets tended to be used in the royal army of the childish and spoiled ruler of all Welkin, Prince Poynt.